EquinoxRealms/Rules/english.md

 5) Abuse of a bug/exploit on the server intentionally for personal advantage over others, may result in a punishment (depending on the severity).
 We suggest that you email [email] with information regarding the potential exploit that has been discovered.

 6) Threatening someone on any Equinox Realms platform, is strictly prohibited.
-Any form of DDos, death threats and dox are included as not permitted but are not limited to.
+Any form of DDos, death threats and dox are examples which are not permitted but are not limited to.